Skip to main content

 Configuration and Customization

-AI Short is an open-source project that you can customize based on your needs.
-Below are common customization options and instructions:
+AI Short is an open-source project that allows you to freely modify the website title, description, prompts, and other content according to your needs.
+Below are common modification options and operation instructions:

 "title": "custom prompt",